Spam musubi: History

-Spam musubi is a form of musubi, which originally came from Hawaii.
-It was a popular item among the lunchboxes of Hawaiian plantation workers.
+Spam musubi is a form of musubi that originally came from Hawaii, a popular item in the lunchboxes of Hawaiian plantation workers.

 The origin of Spam musubi is disputed.
 Survivors of the Japanese American internment camps on the mainland of the United States claim to have invented the precursor to Spam musubi, when they placed seasoned slices of Spam on white rice in a baking pan.
 However, most origin stories focus on Spam's ubiquity in Hawaii during and in the aftermath of World War II.
 With few other options, the canned meat was incorporated into local cuisines wherever American troops were stationed.
 For example, South Korea's budae-jjigae, a stew of surplus U.S. military foods, included Spam.
-In the United Kingdom, where Spam was ubiquitous during the hardship of the post-War years, Spam acquired a stigma exemplified by the 1970 Monty Python sketch.
-Spam may not have been abandoned in the Pacific like it was in the U.K. simply because of the comparative economic deprivation experienced in the Pacific region.
+In the United Kingdom, where Spam was ubiquitous during the hardship of the postwar years, Spam acquired a stigma exemplified by the 1970 Monty Python sketch.
+Spam may not have been abandoned in the Pacific like it was in the UK simply because of the comparative economic deprivation experienced in the Pacific region.